 In Development - Autosub6000 Mk2

-The NOC is working on the development of a new Autosub to add to the fleet, providing the UK science community with a next generation: ship-launched, high power, deep-diving Autonomous Underwater Vehicle (AUV).
+The development of the Autosub6000 Mk2 at the NOC will provide the UK science community with a next generation, ship-launched, high-power, deep-diving Autonomous Underwater Vehicle (AUV).

 In Development - Autosub Long Range 1500

 Autosub Long Range (ALR) 1500 will be the most innovative and advanced AUV to date.
 With increased endurance and payload capacity, ALR1500 will be optimised for surveying the continental shelf and upper slope, with the potential to complete a full trans-Arctic mission, under ice.